genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ### Set-up

-To enable this micro-front-end in your application, follow the steps below.
+To enable this micro front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
 Whenever you change the dependencies of your project, ensure you run the bootstrap command again.
 You can find more information in the [package.json basics](../../../../web/basics/package-json-basics/) page.